* Market expects extension of production cuts to cover all of 2018

 "The current consensus is that members will agree on an extension to the production cuts but the duration of the extension is uncertain," said William O'Loughlin, investment analyst at Rivkin Securities.

 ANZ bank said "anything less than a nine-month extension to the current production agreement could see the recent sell-off accelerate."

 SOARING U.S. PRODUCTION

-One of OPEC's biggest concerns is rising output in the United States, largely due to shale drillers who are fast gaining global market share and are undermining the producer club's efforts to tighten the market.
+One of OPEC's biggest concerns is rising output in the United States, largely due to shale drillers, who are fast gaining market share - especially in Asia, the world's biggest consumer region - and are undermining the producer club's efforts to tighten the market.